What is Container Leasing?

 Blue Sky Intermodal is a container leasing company with headquarters in the UK, providing containers and equipment on operating and finance leases to the container industry.
 They also sell new and used containers globally for use in secondary and domestic markets.

-CARU Containers trade and lease new and used shipping containers across the globe, operating from offices in 8 headquartered in the Netherlands.
+CARU Containers trade and lease new and used shipping containers across the globe, operating from 8 offices headquartered in the Netherlands.
 CARU was born in 2000 from a merger between CATU Rotterdam Tade Craft and Lease Craft.
 Caru makes buying and leasing containers a pleasure through their simple and transparent approach in their online shop.

 Alternatives to container leasing